microsoft/vscode-docs/api/references/contribution-points.md

 ## contributes.configuration

 Contribute configuration keys that will be exposed to the user.
-The user will be able to set these configuration options as User Settings or as Workspace Settings, either by using the Settings UI or by editing the JSON settings file directly.
+The user will be able to set these configuration options as User Settings or as Workspace Settings, either by using the settings UI or by editing the JSON settings file directly.

 ### Configuration example